 Jean Coates-Topping: Trustee

-The centre also has a team of 15 dedicated volunteers and offers placements to 25 counsellors every year.
+The centre also has a team of 15 dedicated volunteers and offers placements to over 25 counsellors every year.

 The campaign for a Well Women Centre in the Wigan Borough began in the summer of 1988.
 A survey of women throughout the Borough was undertaken in 1990, which clearly indicated an overwhelming need for a local Well Women Centre in addition to the services being offered by the local Health Authority.